ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 #### Example
 {: #gateway-update-examples}

-Update gateway with a routing value of `global`.
+Update the gateway with a routing value of `global`.

 ```sh
 ibmcloud tg gwu $gateway --routing global